 Welcome to fourth grade!
 My name is Ermita Metoyer, and this is my 13th year teaching and my 8th year at Sienna Crossing Elementary.
 I look forward to another fantastic year of watching my students grow academically and socially.

 I was born in Tallahassee, Florida, graduating with honors from Florida State University High School.
 After graduation, I attended Vanderbilt University where I earned a B.A. in English and Spanish.
 I was recruited by Teach for America during their inaugural year, and earned my teaching certificate through the Los Angeles Unified School District.
 I taught in bilingual classrooms in Los Angeles and San Diego Unified School Districts.
 While in Los Angeles, I attended UCLA, where I earned an M.A. in Latin American Studies.

 I married my college sweetheart and lived in San Diego for 20 years.
 We have 3 beautiful girls: Gabrielle, Sophia and Leea.
-Gabrielle is a senior at Baylor University; Sophia is a senior at Ridge Point High School, and Leea is in the 8th grade at Ronald Thornton Middle School.
+Gabrielle is a graduate student at Emory University; Sophia is a freshman at U of H and Leea is a freshman at Ridge Point High School.
 When I’m not in the classroom, I enjoy studying Latin-American and African-American culture, reading, traveling, shopping, and watching whatever cool British import series on PBS’ Masterpiece Theatre!

 I have a love for academic growth and an appreciation for the parent-teacher partnership that makes it all possible.
 Each year, I encourage my class to pursue excellence every day.
 We work hard, and have fun!
 It’s great to be a Gator!